JLany/Flight-Reservation-System/DataDefinition/DATA_SCRIPTS.md

 	declare @exists bit;

 	if exists (
-		select 1 from customer
+		select 1 from Customer
-		where @email = customer.email
+		where @Email = Customer.Eamil
 	)
 		set @exists = 1;
 	else